-- 5. Everyone must consider the impact of the PCC's reputation in the course of their work. - 6.
-Good communication is essential for the PCC to deliver his role, and for the OPCC to enable him to do so. - 7.
-With the exception of the Deputy PCC, all staff within the OPCC hold politically restricted posts.
-All use of media and communications must comply with these political restrictions. - 8.
-During work you are required to devote your time and attention to our business and to support our goals and objectives.
-Therefore, the electronic communications systems are in place for work related matters only. - 9.
-When using any of the telephone, email or internet, you must do so in a manner that is responsible, professional and is consistent with our normal standards of business.
-Any personal use of the telephone, email and internet is subject to this policy and may be permitted only if such use is reasonable and limited.

-10. Users of our communications systems sometimes have access to highly sensitive information and staff are expected to maintain the highest professional and ethical standards.
+- 2.21 Everyone must consider the impact of the PCC's reputation in the course of their work. - 2.22 Good communication is essential for the PCC to deliver his role and for the OPCC to enable him to do so. - 2.23 All staff within the OPCC hold politically restricted posts.
+All use of media and communications must comply with these political restrictions. - 2.24 During work you are required to devote your time and attention to our business and to support our goals and objectives.
+Therefore, the electronic communications systems are in place for work related matters only. - 2.25 When using any of the telephone, email or internet, you must do so in a manner that is responsible, professional and is consistent with our normal standards of business.
+Any personal use of the telephone, email and internet is subject to this policy and may be permitted only if reasonable and limited. - 2.26 Users of our communications systems sometimes have access to highly sensitive information and staff are expected to maintain the highest professional and ethical standards.